Dartmouth College Agrees to Reinstate Women’s Golf, Swimming & Diving; Develop Gender Equity Plan; and Comply with Title IX

 Under the agreement, Dartmouth will immediately reinstate its women’s golf, swimming, and diving teams and develop a gender equity plan no later than March 15, 2022.
 The school will solicit input from the female golf and swimming & diving team members and alumni, as well as members and alumni of other teams.
 It will post the plan on the Dartmouth athletics department’s website and ensure that Dartmouth’s intercollegiate athletic program complies with Title IX during the 2023-24 academic year and beyond.

-The Dartmouth settlement is similar to agreements Bryant and his co-counsel reached with East Carolina University in early January 2021 and the University of North Carolina at Pembroke in December 2020.
-Additional Title IX settlements were reached by Bryant and his co-counsel with William & Mary College in October 2020 and Brown University in September 2020.
+The Dartmouth settlement is similar to agreements reached with East Carolina University in early January 2021 and the University of North Carolina at Pembroke in December 2020.
+Additional Title IX settlements were reached with William & Mary College in October 2020 and Brown University in September 2020.

 The settlement agreement is here.